Oklahoma governor signs 3 anti-abortion bills into law

 Stitt also said he signed a bill to make Oklahoma a so-called Second Amendment Sanctuary State.
 The bill declares any federal, state, county or municipal act, law or order to confiscate or buy back firearms to be unconstitutional.

-Stitt also announced Monday that he plans to sign a bill to overhaul the state’s employee human resources system.
+Stitt on Monday also signed a bill to overhaul the state’s employee human resources system.
 The bill would eliminate the “classified” and “unclassified” designation of state employees and make it easier for agency leaders to hire, fire and promote employees.